jnoriega232/post-install-config/README.md

 <h3>Next: Configure Departments</h3>

-- Make sure you are in admin panel
+- Make sure you are in the admin panel
 - Select the Agents tab --> Departments --> + Add New Department
 	- Name: System Administrators
 - Select Create Dept.